mr-doctor/code-challenge-weather-api/Documentation.md

 # Java Coding Challenge - Weather API Documentation

+The code for the API is all contained within the `nz.co.solnet.api` package.
+I did not modify the functionality of any other Java code.
+I did change the `webapp` code to expose API endpoints.

 ## Running the API
 I have not changed the method of running the challenge.
 Run `mvn jetty:run` in the project base folder, as before.